uber-node/ringpop-node/docs/index.rst

 Ringpop
 =======

-Ringpop is a library that brings cooperation and coordination to applications that would otherwise run as a set of independent worker processes.
+Ringpop is a library that brings cooperation and coordination to distrubted applications.

+Interested?
+Start with the Getting Started section below.

 .. toctree::
    :maxdepth: 2